Instances

 Expression

 Use the Expression type for attributes that require JavaScript.
 This could be for scaling a value, combining multiple values, or applying other logic.
 These attributes require the use of the JavaScript engine which has slight overhead.
+These attributes also require an explicit return statement.

 Drag & drop references from the reference panel, and write JavaScript as needed.
 Hover over and click the expansion icon in the top right of the expression box or enter CTL-SHIFT-F while inside an expression to expand the expression view and provide more area for writing expression.